riavasishtha/riavasishtha/README.md

-# what is this account
+# so, this is my github

-my github is a log of sidequests
+my github is a record of sidequests
-most of my repositories are private so email me at [rv2529@barnard.edu](mailto:rv2529@barnard.edu) if you’d like access
+most of my repositories are private — feel free to reach me at [rv2529@barnard.edu](mailto:rv2529@barnard.edu) with questions